Excel Linear Interpolation (Table of Contents)

 - If x in the Forecast function is text or non-numeric, the Forecast function returns the #VALUE error.

-- If Known_x’s and Known_y’s does not contain any data or contains a different set of data points, Forecast Function will give a #N/A error.
+- If Known_x’s and Known_y’s do not contain any data or contain a different set of data points, Forecast Function will give a #N/A error.

 - If the variance of Known_x’s is zero, then the Forecast function gives the #DIV/O error.